HylkeBr/LangTech24/README.md

 - Wellicht nog meer/andere dingen

 ## Done:
+- Answer all questions, i.e. include ’null’ as answer for questions your
 - List questions have a single string as answer, containing multiple answers separated by a comma.
 - Soorten vragen: